 As I said in the introduction, it is rare to find a character like Vito that develops with subsequent games.
 Even the other famous Italian gaming icon, (no, the OTHER one), Ezio Auditore, doesn’t change much over the thirty-five years we spend playing as him, only really changing in the first act of AC2 when his father and brothers are murdered.
 And that’s the main difference; Ezio starts with tragedy, Vito ends with it.

 I think it is this beautifully melancholic arc, which is why Vito is so loved.
-Tommy in Mafia 1 doesn’t get as much time to grow, and Lincoln is seemingly indifferent by the end of Mafia III.
+Tommy in the original Mafia doesn’t get as much time to grow, and Lincoln is seemingly indifferent by the end of Mafia III.
 We see Vito through both the major moments and his everyday life, and it endears us to him.

 His nature as a protagonist also makes us look favorably on him.
 As an avatar, we have a slight bias towards him.
 I think a character, especially one in a story-driven game like this, digs into a psyche deeper than a general protagonist in an open-world crime sim.